Drug-induced lupus erythematosus is an autoimmune disorder that is brought on by a reaction to a medicine.

 Symptoms tend to occur after taking the drug for at least 3 to 6 months.

 The health care provider will do a physical exam and listen to your chest with a stethoscope.
-The doctor may hear a sound called a heart friction rub or pleural friction rub.
+The provider may hear a sound called a heart friction rub or pleural friction rub.

 A skin exam shows a rash.